Carrot Cake Smoothie

 - Pour into a serving glass and leave it in the fridge to chill for 20-25 minutes.

-- Sprinkle some grated carrot and coconut on top and enjoy.
+- Sprinkle some grated coconut on top and enjoy.

 - I added ½ tsp ginger powder as I love the taste of ginger.
 You can reduce the amount.

-- I added turmeric powder to get the colour and also as I try and include turmeric in my smoothies or lemon water every morning.
+- I added turmeric powder to get the colour and also because I have turmeric in the mornings as an immunity booster.

 - I added only 1 tbsp honey, but feel free to add any sweetener of your choice.

-- Add greek yogurt or cream cheese instead of cottage cheese.
+- Add greek yogurt, ricotta cheese or cream cheese instead of cottage cheese.